 The plant is also known as ‘mother-in-law’s tongue,’ (every variations of the plant has this name, having utilized my new membership to the Brooklyn Botanic Garden over the winter and becoming familiar with these plants in the tropical greenhouse.)
-The name is highly problematic, promoting an oppressive view of women.
-And what woman doesn’t want to be a witch now?
+The name irritates me.
 I know that a good number of people bought Wicca books when they were 10, 11, 12.
 But that doesn’t mean that a feminine severity should be all in relation to marriage.
 That’s sexist.
 I digress.

 Despite their severe form, snake plants are useful for filtering air.
 They are encouraged to be used in the bedroom because they take in carbon dioxide during the night.
 Plants often grow at night.
 While the plant photosynthesizes, a transmission of carbon dioxide and water into nutrients for the plant, a plant will emit more carbon dioxide overnight than it absorbs.
 But the snake plant is part of a family of plants, including the orchid, the pineapple, and the jade plant, among other succulents, that use a form of photosynthesis known as Crassulacean Acid Metabolism.
 This form of photorespiration, contrary, to other plants, emits some carbon dioxide during the day and takes it in at night.
 The work/life of a youthful New Yorker is one where a room is a calm nest.
 A place to rest.
 A place for night.